jamessan85/splinter_and_dust/README.md

 ### What is the site for?

-This site allows both users wishing to purchase products and also trade users who wish to upload there own products to the site, trade users sign up and pay a subscription fee using [Stripe](https://stripe.com/gb).
+This site allows both users wishing to purchase products and also trade users who wish to upload their own products to the site, trade users sign up and pay a subscription fee using [Stripe](https://stripe.com/gb).
 This allows them to upload products, images, prices, company information, banners and logos.

 ### How does it work?